-Kathleen Pingelski is an owner of MicroKnowledge, Inc. She manages client accounts and new business development for the company, including oversight of large training rollouts.
-Kathleen regularly presents to customers, associations and community organizations on a variety of topics related to the use of technology in the workforce.
-Her technical experience includes development and delivery of numerous transition projects, including Office suite proprietary technology rollouts.
+Kathleen Pingelski is an owner of MicroKnowledge, Inc. and president of its affiliated professional development training company, ProKnowledge.
+She manages client accounts and new business development for both companies, including oversight of large training rollouts.
+Kathleen regularly presents to customers, associations and community organizations on a variety of topics related to the use of technology in the workplace.
+Her technical experience includes the development and delivery of numerous transition projects, including Office suite proprietary technology rollouts.

-With more than 16 years’ experience in developing and delivering training to end-users and professional trainers, Kathleen has developed more than 100 computer training courses.
-She consults with clients in creating effective, efficient training plans for varying audiences within a single organization, identifying target skills and business processes, and then building training to meet those needs.
+With more than 22 years’ experience in creating and delivering training to end-users and professional trainers, Kathleen has developed more than 100 computer training courses.
+She consults with clients in creating effective, efficient training plans for varying audiences within a single organization, identifying target skills and business processes and then building training programs to meet those needs.
 She is an expert in several Office productivity suites and proprietary software applications.
-She also designs and delivers custom train-the-trainer, customer service and help desk training courses.
+Kathleen also designs and assists customers with custom train-the-trainer, customer service and help desk training courses.

 A graduate of Ulster Community College with an associate’s degree in individual studies, she also holds a bachelor’s degree in elementary education from the State University of New York at Oneonta.

 Kathleen is committed to giving back to the community and has served on several boards of directors.
-She is currently the president of the board for Circles of Mercy, a member of the Ellis Foundation Women’s Night Out Committee, and a member of the WERC event committee.
-She chairs the Tesago Elementary PTA newsletter committee and is a Miss Shen Softball assistant coach.
-She is a member of the American Society for Training and Development, the Executive Women’s Golf Association and the Leadership Tech Valley Class of 2010.
+She is currently a committee member for Circles of Mercy and a member of the Women’s Employment Resource Center (WERC) event committee.
+She is a member of the Association for Talent Development (ATD), the Executive Women’s Golf Association and the Leadership Tech Valley Class of 2010.